 I’ve spent most of my life moving around, starting at age four, only settling down into a true home within the past two years.
 There are many stories to tell along the way of my past itinerancy and this is just one of them.

-Longellow School’s student body was more diverse than I’d ever come across in my short life, though I had already attended six other schools by then, counting pre-school.
-The student body was about 35%-40% African American, 40-45% Caucasian/white, with the rest being Asian (and of that demographic, mainly Chinese and Japanese Americans) and a very small amount Latinx.
+Longellow School’s student body was more diverse than I’d ever come across in my short life, though I had already attended about seven other schools by then, counting pre-schools.
+The student body was about 40% (or perhaps even more) African American, 40-45% Caucasian/white, with the rest being Asian (and of that demographic, mainly Chinese and Japanese Americans) and a very small amount Latinx.
 I wish I had the formal break-down in front of me of what the actual percentage of ethno-cultural groups were represented at Longfellow in 1976 and ’77, but I don’t.
 Researching that information feels distracting away from my own impressions and subsequent reflections I wish to focus on and convey here.
 I realize I could be off with the numbers due to my own sense of overwhelm with the presence of what felt like so many Black peers around me compared to what I had ever previously, or thereafter, experienced.
 These students largely seemed to come from lower to lower middle-income homes, which included my own at the time.

 A brief observation of my father’s sums up a lot of my feeling state I lived within while attending Longfellow.
-While he and his second wife, my adoptive mother, happened to be taking a walk near the school one day, he saw me standing up against the playground wall, scared.
-Adjusting to yet another new school while trying to downplay my high sensitivity and frequently “girl” labeled persona, I was also trying to negotiate this seemingly new (to me) culture of forthright verbal and physical expression, even aggressiveness, among these largely comfortably embodied, confident seeming Black kids.
+While he and his second partner (they never formally married), my then step/foster mother, happened to be taking a walk near the school one day, he saw me standing up against the playground wall, scared.
+Adjusting to yet another new school while trying to downplay my high sensitivity and frequently “girl” labeled persona, I was also trying to negotiate this seemingly new to me culture of forthright verbal and physical expression, even aggressiveness, among these largely comfortably embodied, confident seeming Black kids.
 Repressed gay white boy that I was, I indeed felt scared, on many levels.
 It took me several years to grow comfortable in my own skin and stop being so afraid.
 These exuberant African American boys and girls reminded me of how I had a long ways to go.

 Black history was a key part of the fifth grade curriculum at Longfellow.
 Each of us twenty-four students in white Mr. Abadie’s class was assigned to read biographies of influential Black people in U.S. history, which we then had to write about.
 We often watched films on Black history and historical figures and also went on field trips on at least two occasions to the Berkeley Film Archive to view movies about African Americans.
 We watched the miniseries ROOTS on video over a period of several weeks, joining with other classes in an assembly room to do so.
 There was even a field trip to see THE WIZ, a big theatrical hit in San Francisco at the time.
 Not long after this, another trip occurred in which our class got to see a handful of that play’s all Black cast as they were interviewed.
 Some limited questioning by us students was allowed.
 I watched, impressed and fascinated, glad for my fellow Black students having successful role models to see, take in, and even interact with.
 One boy in my class had a fun exchange with a female cast member, the boy giddily, half-heartedly protesting, “Whatcha doin’?!” as she took him by the arm and whispered something in his ear.
 He quieted down and returned to his seat in the audience, a smile on his face.
 I felt slightly envious of the special, brief exchange the two seemed to share.
 Black camaraderie seemed constant around me, an outsider.

-The following year, I had Mrs. Duperron at the start of sixth grade (until I moved out of the area).
+The following year, I had Mrs. Duperron at the start of sixth grade, until I moved out of the area during the Christmas holiday break.
 She was African American and very no-nonsense.
 Tall and strong-voiced, this teacher would not hesitate to loudly tell a student or the whole class she had had enough of their/our “crap.”
 Black history continued to be part of the curriculum in sixth grade, though I’m not sure if it was still treated as a separate, stand-alone subject like it had been in fifth.
 This may have been the class that actually went on a field trip to see THE WIZ and not the previous year’s.

 Mrs. Duperron expressed a fun side on occasion.
 In another example of Black camaraderie I observed, she pretended to throw a piece of fruit in the air to a biracial (Black and white) classmate, playfully asking, “Want one, Louie?”
 I forget the context of this moment, but not the then very familiar feeling of being an outsider.
 To her credit, one afternoon, seemingly out of the blue, she did make a conscious effort to give me some positive, caring attention.
 She took my hand and gave me some snack treat as we walked a short ways down the hall at the start of lunch.
 This felt awkward but I also appreciated the gesture, mixed in with some uncertainty and suspicion over why she was doing it.
 Mrs. Duperron never made such overtures again, but she did seem to soften a bit with me after that, mixed in with her hard, driven side she continued to generally express in class.
 She was probably at least forty years of age, trained more in the “Old School” ways of teaching and parenting.
 I believe she was the only African American teacher I had between Kindergarten and high school, not counting the occasional substitute teacher of color.

-Active affirmation of the African American (then largely referred to as Black) experience at Longfellow seemed to flow steadily, at least in comparison to any other context I found myself in before or since then.
+Active affirmation of the African American (then already largely referred to as Black) experience at Longfellow seemed to flow steadily, at least in comparison to any other context I found myself in before or since then.
 I am grateful to have witnessed the camaraderie between Black students and a Black teacher with these pupils.
-They all had a lack of camaraderie and outsider status to deal with in so much of the rest of the world, something I didn’t think of when I was ten and eleven years old.
+They all had such painful outsider statuses to deal with in so much of the rest of the world, something I didn’t think of when I was ten and eleven years old.

 A few African American classmates stole items from me, or tried to.
 Poverty elicits desperation which can sometimes evolve into survival-based strategies like theft, especially if one feels so deprived in a materialistic world.
 As a white boy, I already was more privileged, though, at the time, I was not yet very aware of all the ways this was so.
 That said, I would later find that theft was plentifully engaged in here and there by my white peers, many of them privileged like myself or more so.
 Desperation doesn’t just have to be from economic impoverishment.
 This racial stereotyping I was mentally doing concerning what kind of people are thieves ultimately soon proved to be wrong in my own life experience.